Subscribe By RSS or Email

 that provides shelter to people on an emergency basis with a model to move individuals into permanent housing with support services.

 CCH supported the 10-Year Plan, which was to end at the close of 2012.
-However, we believe that the city did not commit the necessary resources to see it through, including development of enough affordable housing.
-We have a long way to go — for instance, as a gauge of the impact on families, Chicago Public Schools served 15,580 homeless students in 2010-11, 46 percent more than three years ago.
+But the city did not commit the necessary resources to see achieve its goals, including development of a sufficient stock of affordable housing.